U.S. Economy Risks and Strategies for 2007-2017

 compete with other economies using one or more of the following strategies:

 • Education and research budgets: Budgets should be redesigned to help investments in revenue-generating economic

-sectors to provide incentives for new globally competitive products and services.
-Reform the U.S. education system to
+sectors and to provide incentives for new globally competitive products and services.
+Reform the U.S. education system

 • Competitive tax policies: Tax policies should be redesigned to encourage innovation and industry.
 One simple,

 but highly effective measure, would be to shorten the depreciation schedules on capital investment and research

 spending, and increase short-term capital gains taxes to discourage short-term thinking.